 Issues associated with this method typically include confusion, added expenses, delays and rework by the many parties involved (not to mention that paper-based work orders are environmentally unfriendly and all around inefficient).

 No matter the property type, things need to be fixed and routine maintenance needs to be performed.
-A CMMS software, such as Common Areas, can help save tremendous time routing work orders to the right person to perform the right service.
+A collaborative operations software, such as Common Areas, can help save tremendous time routing work orders to the right person to perform the right service.
 It can also help managers receive service requests and quickly assign the job without having to re-enter information from your smartphone, tablet, or desktop computer.

 When there is a resident/tenant issue, you can get the notifications of that issue on your phone.
 You can then easily dispatch and manage the right techs and vendors and then keep residents/tenants informed and up-to-date with automated in-job emails and text messages.